-Although the low-code/no-code development approach has become an increasingly important factor and tool for many current software development challenges, it is not always adopted.
-The global trends do not always represent popularity, adoption and use of the low-code/nocode development approach.
+Although the low-code/no-code development approach has become an increasingly important factor and tool for current software development challenges, it is not always adopted.
+Global trends do not always represent the popularity, adoption, and use of the low-code/no-code development approach.
 This was assessed in the Slovenian environment with regard to one specific toolset, Power Automate.
 The results showed that use of this low-code/no-code development approach in Slovenian organizations is low because of limited usability and functionality concerns (Beranic, Rek, & Heričko; 2020).

-The need for RPA is couched in the integration required to need to improve legacy systems regardless of the environments available for system operations.
-The movement of systems to the cloud, combined with integration difficulties, promulgate the lift/shift approach of cloud migration approach, migration.
-In this information system and application are migrated into a cloud environment without making process changes even when systems are moved into cloud environments with available resources (Engelsrud, 2019).
+The need for RPA is couched in the integration required to improve legacy systems regardless of environments available for system operations.
+The movement of systems to the cloud, combined with integration difficulties, promulgates the lift/shift approach of cloud migration.
+In this migration approach, information systems and applications migrated into a cloud environment without making process changes even when systems are moved into cloud environments with available resources (Engelsrud, 2019).

 As seen in cloud-computing adoption, many large organizations are struggling to obtain the full value of the migration to the cloud.
-This is because the cloud migration simply moves information systems to the cloud without the integrating functions and possibly transforming processes with new strategies needed to get the full value of the cloud.
+This is because the cloud migration (especially lift/shift) simply moves information systems to the cloud without the integrating functions and possibly transforming processes with new strategies needed to obtain full cloud value.
 Utilities can simplify the packaging, migration, and deployment of applications for the cloud whether the target is AWS, Google Cloud, Oracle Cloud, or other cloud infrastructure.

-However, without improvements or resolving process integration concerns associated with systems integration, taking legacy applications and moving them to the cloud does not automatically yield the benefits that cloud infrastructure and systems can provide because the work processes are still not integrated.
-The information technology architectures that are the result may be complex, difficulty to manage, and costly (Bommadevara, Del Miglio, & Jansen, 2018).
+However, without improvements or resolving process integration concerns associated with systems integration, taking legacy applications and moving them to the cloud does not automatically yield the benefits that cloud infrastructure and support systems can provide, because the work processes are still not technology integrated.
+The information architectures that are the result of these migrations may be complex, difficult to manage, and costly (Bommadevara, Del Miglio, & Jansen, 2018).
 It is critical that systems not be simply migrated to the cloud, but that work processes be integrated to the cloud infrastructure.

 A PBL educational approach is an appropriate teaching method for students who must learn about cloud migration and how to integrate systems.
-The true objective is to improve performance with analysis using lean six sigma techniques to document and target system improvements that will have great benefit by performing functional system tasks and improving operations.
+As PBL is implemented in the classroom, students design, build and employ solutions to a problem through a hands-on, collaborative methodology.
+The true objective is to improve performance with analysis using lean six sigma techniques to document and target system improvements that will deliver great benefits by performing functional system tasks and improving operations as part of the PBL development project.